Marketing planning can seem like a chore.

 Take a retrospective look at what marketing you have done.
 Were you happy with what you achieved or did it feel like a damp squib?
 Either rule out everything that you felt you wasted money on or take a different approach – don’t keep doing the same thing over and over again and expect a different result!
 Concentrate your efforts on where you really saw results (yes I know this is obvious advice but often forgotten!).

-2. Get some objectives in mind
+2. Get some objectives in mind for your accountancy firm

 3. Remind yourself who you key target market is

 Remind yourself, who are your key target market?
-What are their pain points and how will your services and products help them?
+What are their pain points and how will your services and benefit them?
 You may know it off by heart but a quick reminder will help you focus your mind in terms of the types of marketing activity you want to put into your marketing plan.